-Because I study information networks, there are all kinds of opportunities to manipulate, visualize, and otherwise goof around with data.
+The common thread in all of my research is an interest in how information moves through space.
+Information networks provide many opportunities to manipulate, visualize, and otherwise goof around with data.
 I have mostly worked with topic modeling, text mining, mapping, and social network visualization.

 On this page, I’ll share a few of the digital, digital-adjacent, and quantitative history projects I’ve worked on.